 Researching other pathways: Where to begin?

 Does a career change always involve further study?
 The simple answer: no. There are many pathways to a new career.
-Don’t assume study is an automatic prerequisite and dismiss the idea of a career change without doing your research first.
+Don’t assume studying is an automatic prerequisite and dismiss the idea of a career change without doing your research first.

 Here are some recommended steps: